 Apache processes requests in phases.
 For example, the first phase may be to authenticate the user, the next phase to verify whether that user is allowed to see a particular file, then (next phase) read the file and send it to the client.
-A typical static file request involves three phases: (1) translate the requested URI to a file location (2) read the file and send it to the client, then (3) log the request.
+Most requests consist of two phases: (1) read the file and send it to the client, then (2) log the request.
 Exactly which phases are processed and how varies greatly and depends on the configuration.

 Mod_python provides every possible handler to Apache.
 Mod_python

 handlers by default do not perform any function, unless specifically

 told so by a configuration directive.
 These directives begin with